fmontesi/website/web/bliki/ChoreographicProgramming.md

 </figcaption>
 </figure>

+<a id="epp"></a>
+## Endpoint Projection (EPP)

 Choreographic programming languages are typically accompanied by a compiler, which translates choreographies into executable code for concurrent and distributed systems  [[Montesi 2023](#M23)].
-The theory of [endpoint projection](EndpointProjection) (EPP for short) usually plays an important role in such compilers, in addition to the details of the target executable language.
+The theory of endpoint projection (EPP for short) usually plays an important role in such compilers, in addition to the details of the target executable language.
 The name 'endpoint projection' was originally introduced by [Carbone et al. [2012]](#CHY12).

 <figure class="bliki-figure">